Skip to content

 • Take a Nature Walks or go for Wild Camping

-On your Ugandan wildlife safari, spice up your experience by taking a guided nature or take a bicycle ride tour along the gentle herbivores in the company of a ranger to learn more about the birdlife, several plant life and the whole eco-system.
-Get a different perspective on your walk close to wildlife and learn about tracks, markings and sights and sounds of this wild ecosystem.
-In selected national parks these nature walks get you close to herds of giraffe, topi, zebra, impala and rare eland plus a host of birdlife in their own backyard to learn and experience various habits and adaptations.
+On your Ugandan wildlife safari, spice up your adventure experience by taking a guided nature walk or a biking tour in the wilderness up-close to Africa’s iconic game.
+Here, you will be accompanied by highly knowledgeable guides to learn more about the birdlife, several plant life and the whole eco-system.
+On foot you get a different perspective as you learn to interpret tracks, markings, sights and sounds of this wild ecosystem.
+In selected national parks these nature walk safaris get you close to herds of giraffe, topi, zebra, impala and rare eland plus a host of birdlife in their own backyard to learn and experience various habits and adaptations.

 • Track the Rhino on Foot